iv-org/documentation/docs/create-new-invidious-release.md

     rm tag_msg.tmp
     ```

-    Note: **DO NOT** retag if you already pushed you changes.
-If you made a
+    Note: **DO NOT** retag if you already pushed the tag.
+If you made a mistake
-    mistake (it happens to everybody), just create a new release.
+    (it happens to everybody), just create a new release.

-## Step 3
+## Step 5

 Check that the release commit is properly tagged:
 ```sh